About Going Awesome Places

 The Future

 The work never ends.
-Since going full-time in 2017, I’ve poured my heart and my soul into the business and treating it like my own mini-startup.
+Since going full-time in 2017, I (and our team) have poured my heart and my soul into the business, treating it like my own mini-startup.
+Finding new ways to adapt through the pandemic, we’ve come out stronger and with a renewed sense of purpose.

 We look forward to sharing with you all the awesome places of the world.